 What is the difference between a nutritional therapist and dietitian?

 Dietitians are the only nutrition professionals who can work within the HSE and this is primarily their role.
 Dietitians use nutrition and science to devise healthy eating plans for patients to treat specific medical conditions.
-These eating plans are usually based on patient’s diagnosis, age and gender but they are not personally tailored to each individual.

 Nutritional Therapy is a very personal carefully considered set of dietary and lifestyle recommendations which are specific to individual needs of each client.
 The aim is to support the client in achieving their personal goals while also aiming for optimum health and well being.
 The client gets a thorough understanding of healthy eating with meal ideas, recipes and increased confidence within themselves to make positive changes to their diet.